Thriller jacket: Reception

 The jacket became the "hottest outerwear fad of the mid-1980s" and was widely emulated.
 It is sometimes emulated by celebrities today such as Chris Brown and Kanye West.
 It also became one of the most sought after by many people and the epitome of the 1980s teen cool.
 The jacket he wore in the Thriller video, along with a copy of the black and white leather jacket he wore in one of the Pepsi commercials and in the dance rehearsal portions behinds the scenes of The Making of Michael Jackson's Thriller, are among his best-selling jackets.
 Expensive counterfeits were mass-produced and often sold for over $500 to people thinking they were getting the real thing.
 Because of this mass counterfeiting and the profits it earned, in 1984 Jackson filed a lawsuit in New York City to prevent unauthorized copies of the jacket and his other merchandise.

 Leaving Neverland

-In the 2019 documentary Leaving Neverland, choreographer Wade Robson, who claims Jackson sexually abused him, burns Jackson memorabilia including a Thriller jacket.
+In the 2019 documentary Leaving Neverland, choreographer Wade Robson, burns Jackson memorabilia including a Thriller jacket.
 Director Dan Reed said that the jacket was genuine, but Robson claimed that it was custom-made for his childhood performances.
 According to auction house Julien's Auctions, in 2011 Robson sold a jacket from "Thriller" for $49,920.
 The actual jacket was owned by the Verret family in Austin, Texas, and was added temporarily to the Rock and Roll Hall of Fame in Cleveland, Ohio, in May, 2022, under "high security" surveillance.